airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

     movl %esp, %eax

-then EAX would just hold the pointer to the top of the stack rather than the value at the top.
-Putting ESP in parenthesis causes the computer to go to indirect addressing modeindirect addressing mode, and therefore we get the value pointed to by ESP-INDEXED.
-If we want to access the value right below the top of the stack, we can simply issue this instruction:
+then *%eax* would just hold the pointer to the top of the stack rather than the value at the top.
+Putting *%esp* in parenthesis causes the computer to go to indirect addressing modeindirect addressing mode, and therefore we get the value pointed to by *%esp*.
+If we want to access the value right below the top of the stack, we can simply issue this
+instruction:

     movl 4(%esp), %eax

-This instruction uses the base pointer addressing modebase pointer addressing mode (see [Data Accessing Methods](#data-accessing-methods)) which simply adds 4 to ESP-INDEXED before looking up the value being pointed to.
+This instruction uses the base pointer addressing modebase pointer addressing mode (see [Data Accessing Methods](#data-accessing-methods)) which simply adds 4 to *%esp* before looking up the value being pointed to.

 In the C language calling conventionC language calling convention, the stack is the key element for implementing a function's local variables,